OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 3. Restart services by restarting the container.

-You can use the TF WebUI to configure RBAC at both the API level and the object level.
+You can use the OpenSDN WebUI to configure RBAC at both the API level and the object level.
 API level access control can be configured at the global, domain, and project levels.
-Object level access is available from most of the create or edit screens in the TF WebUI.
+Object level access is available from most of the create or edit screens in the OpenSDN WebUI.

 Configuring RBAC at the Global Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~